šŸ² Readers Are Loving These

 26

-They eat without looking at their phone.
+They eat without picking up their phone.

 27